phievo/phievo/docs/source/installation.rst

-When using the plotly package, you may find that the plots do dot display well in the notebook (white square), the solution to this priblem is to increase the io rate allocated to the notebook by using the ``NotebookApp.iopub_data_rate_limit`` option when starting jupyter:
+When using the plotly package, you may find that the plots do dot display well in the notebook (white square), the solution to this problem is to increase the io rate allocated to the notebook by using the ``NotebookApp.iopub_data_rate_limit`` option when starting jupyter:

 .. code:: bash